Table of Contents

 State of Cabinetry

-Whether you’re planning to do an entire remodel of your kitchen or merely trying to find some inspiration for a kitchen facelift or a new color with some cabinet painting, there are numerous tips and trends that you should know before tackling such a large project.
+Whether you’re planning to remodel your kitchen, looking for inspiration, or searching for a new color, there are many tips and trends that you should know before tackling such a cabinet painting project.

-Houzz’s 2019 U.S. Kitchen Trends study found that the national median price of kitchen remodels is $11,000.
-That’s a lot of dough.
-And then take into account that cabinets usually account for nearly 40 percent of the cost of a kitchen.
+Houzz’s 2019 U.S. Kitchen Trends study found that the national median price of a kitchen remodel is $11,000.
+That’s a lot.
+Cabinets usually account for nearly 40 percent of the cost of a kitchen.
 The remaining 60 percent includes appliances and countertops.

-Painting your kitchen cabinets would cost a fraction of this cost.
+Painting your kitchen cabinets is a fraction of the cost.
 But when people are thinking of remodeling a kitchen, contractors and other resources usually recommended to cut out painting.
 Their thought is that this is where you can save money and cut costs.

 But, This Old House says, “transforming a kitchen by refreshing the cabinets that make up most of the room’s visual space is entirely within reach.”
 We would even go as far as to say that it’s more valuable.